SouravPaulSumit/Team_anomaly/mySEProject/AnomalyDetectionSample/README.md

 .....
 ```

-For unsupervised approach, we use [UnsupervisedHTMModeltraining](https://github.com/SouravPaulSumit/Team_anomaly/blob/master/mySEProject/AnomalyDetectionSample/UnsupervisedHTMModeltraining.cs), which works in a similar manner, except of one major feature.
+For unsupervised approach, we use RunHTMModelLearning method of [UnsupervisedHTMModeltraining](https://github.com/SouravPaulSumit/Team_anomaly/blob/master/mySEProject/AnomalyDetectionSample/UnsupervisedHTMModeltraining.cs), which works in a similar manner, except of one major feature.
 It combines the numerical data sequences from training (for learning) and predicting folders.
-RunHTMModelLearning method also takes one extra parameter(path of predicting folder)
+RunHTMModelLearning method also takes one extra parameter (path of predicting folder)
 ```csharp
 .....
 List<List<double>> combinedSequences = new List<List<double>>(sequences1);